jwebster45206/d20/README.md

 - **Advantage/Disadvantage**: Roll twice, take higher/lower
 - **Proficiency Bonus**: Scalable bonus system
 - **Combat Stats**: AC, HP, Initiative as per SRD

+### Call of Cthulhu®

+This library implements d100 percentile mechanics compatible with Call of Cthulhu® by Chaosium Inc:

+- **Percentile Skills**: Roll d100, succeed if result ≤ skill value
+- **Bonus/Penalty Dice**: Multiple d10s for tens digit, take best/worst
+- **Roll-Under System**: Success determined by rolling under skill percentage

+Call of Cthulhu® is a registered trademark of Chaosium Inc. This library implements compatible game mechanics but does not include copyrighted content from Call of Cthulhu sourcebooks.

 ## Examples